 Figure 11-3: Measurement of the resistance value of the shunt in the measuring conditions (shunt in parallel with the input of the network analyser)

+ECSS-E-ST-20-08_00911158

-Adjust the injection level of the network analyser as follows:
+The injection level of the network analyser shall be adjusted as follows:

 Connect the cell in place of the short-circuit and keep the voltage supply at 0 V.

-The injection level is selected low enough so as not to generate a variation of the impedance curves when the level changes.

 Begin at 0 dB and lower the signal with 3 dB steps until there is no change at low frequency (variation lower than 0,1 dB).

 Monitor the selected injection level.

+1 to item 1: The injection level is selected low enough so as not to generate a variation of the impedance curves when the level changes.

+2 to item 1: The injection level is selected low enough so as not to generate a variation of the impedance curves when the level changes.

 Measurement of the cell with the network analyser

 ECSS-E-ST-20-08_0091091